kalaian/react-task/README.md

 Build a SPA application that visualizes the data from the JSON attached with the following requirements:

-- Visualize the list from the attached JSON, loading the data from API is a plus.
+- Visualize the list from the attached JSON.
 - Visualize the data in scrollable container.
-Infinite scrolling is a plus.
 - The header and the side navigation have to be visible at all time when scrolling.
 - Add expand/collapse functionality for the item’s details.
 - Feel free to make your UI/UX design.